Nikeweke/EXPA--MySQL/vuepress/create-tables.md

-# Example of creating tables
+# Ex. of creating tables

 ```sql
 --------------------------------------------------